 The aim is to be relaxed and calm while in practice.

-Although increased balance is a benefit to doing qigong, it is also a focus.
-You must actively be adjusting your center of gravity with the movements as to keep a stable and supportive base.
+Although increased balance is a benefit to doing qi gong, it is also a focus.
+You must actively be adjusting your center of gravity with the movements to keep a stable and supportive base.

-As long as the above elements are present in your practice you will get the benefits of qigong whichever style or form you choose.
+As long as the above elements are present in your practice you will get the benefits of qi gong in whichever style or form you choose.

-In this article, we are focusing specifically on the dynamic practice of qigong.
+In this article, we focus on the dynamic practice of qi gong.
 This is a style of movement encompassing meditation, self-healing, and breathing exercises.

-Within the section of dynamic qigong, there are, as mentioned before, many styles.
+Within the section on dynamic qi gong, there are, as mentioned before, many styles.

 1. Soaring Crane